 Technicians follow blueprints or other specifications to install oil, gas, electric, solid-fuel, and multiple-fuel heating systems and air conditioning systems.
 After putting the equipment in place, they install fuel and water supply lines, air ducts and vents, pumps, and other components.
 They may connect electrical wiring and controls and check the unit for proper operation.
 After a furnace or air conditioning unit has been installed, technicians often perform routine maintenance and repair work to keep the systems operating efficiently.

-Completers of this four-year program will be able to apply for and be granted a HVACR journeyperson license from the Maryland Department of Labor, Licensing and Regulation without taking the exam.
+Students that successfully complete this four-year program will be able to apply for and be granted a HVACR journey-person license from the Maryland Department of Labor, Licensing and Regulation without taking the exam.